 How shall a notice be given?

-If the e-mail recipient confirms the notification, then nothing else needs to be done.
+If the e-mail recipient confirms the notification by e-mail reply, then nothing else needs to be done.
 This is sufficient.
 If the e-mail recipient has not confirmed the notification then a recommended letter needs to be sent.
 This letter should be sent to the tenant (if a company, the contact person on the lease or a Director.
-The notification should NOT be sent to the family living in the property if a corporate lease as they are not the legal tenant).
-Keep your receipt of the recommended letter and the date of the letter being sent is legally binding as the notification date.
+The notification should NOT be sent to the family living in the property if a corporate lease as they are not the legal tenant.
+Keep your receipt of the recommended letter and the date of the letter being sent (this is your proof of notification) is legally binding as the notification date.